Combat Mission: Black Sea: Content

 The game shipped with a fully operational map and scenario editor, as well as a campaign creation tool.

 Expansions

-Battle Pack 1

 An expansion, called Combat Mission: Black Sea - Battle Pack 1, was released in January 2021 on the Steam Store by Slitherine Ltd. Combat Mission: Black Sea - Battle Pack 1 can be played and ran on Windows systems, requiring Combat Mission: Black Sea to play.
 The Battle Pack includes two new campaigns, one for the US and one for Russia, plus six stand-alone scenarios and 27 new QuickBattle maps.

 User-created content

 Numerous user-created scenarios, maps, and campaigns can be found at the Scenario Depot III.
 A wide variety of game mods can be found in the modification warehouses at thefewgoodmen.com and greenasjade.net websites.

 Reception

 Mainstream reviews have been slow to accumulate.
 Opencritic.com rated the game 8/10.
 Rick Martin rated the game 95%.
 GameWatcher rated the game as 8.0, Excellent.